Cuauhtémoc, Mexico City: 1985 Earthquake

-Between the flight of wealthier residents from the historic center and the colonias that immediately surround it and the damage from the 1985 earthquake, parts of the borough became deserted at night.
+Between the flight of wealthier residents from the historic center and the colonias that immediately surround it, and the damage from the 1985 earthquake, parts of the borough became deserted at night.
 Former mansions had been converted into tenements for the poor, and the sidewalks and streets were taken over by pickpockets and street vendors, especially in the historic center.
-This made the area unpalatable for tourists.
+This made the area undesirable for tourists.
 As the historic center is the city's main tourist attraction, the city lost its standing as a destination for international visitors, instead becoming an airport connection for other areas of the country.
 Until recently, many of the restaurants of the area, even the best, would close early to allow employees time to get home because the area was not particularly safe at night.

 Contemporary events

-Starting in the late 1990s, the city and federal governments, along with some private associations have worked to revitalize the borough, especially the historic center.
+Starting in the late 1990s, the city and federal governments, along with some private associations, have worked to revitalize the borough, especially the historic center.
 Starting in the early 2000s, the government infused 500 million pesos (US$55 million) into the Historic Center Trust and entered into a partnership with a business group led by Carlos Slim, to buy dozens of centuries-old buildings and other real estate to rehabilitate.
 Work has concentrated on renovating historic buildings, repaving streets, and improving water, lighting and other infrastructure.
-A number of the oldest streets near the Zocalo have been made into pedestrian only and most street vendors have been forced to move out of the historic center.
-This paved the way for the opening of upscale eateries, bars and fashionable stores.
+A number of the oldest streets near the Zocalo have been made pedestrian-only and most street vendors have been forced to move out of the historic center.
+This paved the way for the opening of upscale eateries, bars, and fashionable stores.
 Also, young people are moving into downtown lofts.
-To attract more tourists, there are new red double-decker buses.
-There have been other efforts in other parts of the borough such as in Colonia Juarez and Colonia Obrera but with mixed results.
+To attract more tourists, new red double-decker buses are now in use.
+Other efforts have been made in other parts of the borough, such as in Colonia Juarez and Colonia Obrera, but with mixed results.

-However, this has not resolved all of the borough's problems.
+This has not resolved all of the borough's problems, though.
 Many of the problems with urban decay (abandoned buildings, squatters, uncontrolled street vending, crime, etc.) continue.
-The continued migration of people into the area from rural parts of Mexico has increased illiteracy rates, in addition to poorer areas where dropout rates are high.
-The borough government has been accused of corruption by the Cámara de Comercio, Servicios y Turismo (Chamber of Commerce, Services and Tourism), especially in the issuance of business permits with exorbitant fee and fines.
-Most of the problem is with small torilla operations, paper stores and small grocery stores which operate completely at the discretion of borough agents.
+The continued migration of people into the area from rural parts of Mexico has increased illiteracy rates, in addition to poorer areas, where dropout rates are high.
+The borough government has been accused of corruption by the Cámara de Comercio, Servicios y Turismo (Chamber of Commerce, Services and Tourism), especially in the issuance of business permits with exorbitant fees and fines.
+Most of the problem is with small torilla operations, paper stores. and small grocery stores. which operate completely at the discretion of borough agents.